shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

 After we are done with the PHP code, `action.create.tag` is received from the response of `/api/_info/flow-actions.json`.
 However, the custom action displays in the action list without label.
 These further steps in Administration will help you show the action label and add configuration for it.

-To see action list, we select a Trigger, for example [Example\Event] from the Trigger drop-down in the Flow tab.
+To see the action list, we select a Trigger, for example [example\event], from the Trigger drop-down in the Flow tab.
 After that, we choose option `ACTION (THEN)`.
-A action component appears with action list.
+An action component appears with an action list.

 ![Flow Builder trigger](../../../../../assets/flow-builder-trigger-drop.png)